 The last 24 hours were well filled in.
 I landed in a foreign country.
 But although I crossed a national border still within the EU borders, nobody asked me for my ID (for that I love Europe).
 Then I checked in a nice hotel not far from the Schumann.
 Around nine pm went out to make some long exposures.

 The famous European Commission building, the Berlaymont, in Brussels, at the Schumann.
 Yesterday evening.

-Later in the evening I watched an American series in French (or was it German?
+Later in the evening, I watched an American series in French (or was it German?
 I love Europe for that, too).
 Slept well the night.
 All morning and the afternoon made the appointments from my itinerary.
-Before each however I spent some long minutes at security check points.
+Before each, however, I spent some long minutes at security checkpoints.
 Grabbed a bite.
-Made some shots.
-Took the 12 bus to Zaventem.
-Later patiently spend three hours in the airport on queuing, walking miles (in Zaventem you walk much) and reading a book.
+I made some shots.
+I took the 12 bus to Zaventem.
+Later patiently spend three hours at the airport on queuing, walking miles (in Zaventem you walk much) and reading a book.
 Somewhere in between shopped some cosmetics.
 Happily, it was long but quiet 24 hours, and it was a quiet flight home.
-Under the circumstances the security measures are understandable to me.
-But as I summed up my day, I realised I was stuck in queues at security check points for ten per cent of my daytime.
-A real lesson in patience, understanding and quiet.
+Under the circumstances, the security measures are understandable to me.
+But as I summed up my day, I realized I was stuck in queues at security checkpoints for ten percent of my daytime.
+A real lesson in patience, understanding, and quiet.
 Just another day in the EU capital.